MrDuckyRU/GenshinWishSimulator/PATCHNOTES.md

 Version 1.1:
 - Added ability to buy ten wishes at once
 - Added ability to wish ten times at once
-- Added guranteed drop of 4* character on every ten wishes
+- Added guaranteed drop of 4* character on every ten wishes
-- Added Wish Drop Event (For future development)
 - Other small changes related to text